 To check the Firmware version on your MIDI Maestro, press the Mode button on the back panel to go to the Main Menu, the firmware version will show in the lower left screen.
-As of the writing of this manual, it is 1.1.9.
-Read how to update your pedal's firmware in the MIDI Maestro Smartphone App section on pg.
-33.
+As of the writing of this manual, it is 1.1.6.